 This list is no longer true!

-The only remaining downside of open ended surveys is that they can affect response rates.
+The only remaining downside of open-ended surveys is that they can affect response rates.
 This can be mitigated by optimizing the survey experience.
-For insights into survey user behaviour check out my previous blog post.
+For insights into survey user behavior check out my previous blog post.

 Modern AI powered text analytics solutions like our product can analyze large amounts of data very quickly and help users identify the insight in the data very quickly.

 The power of statistically meaningful qualitative data

 It’s a mouth-full, I know.
 Let’s see what this means for your hypothetical restaurant chain.

 You uploaded your data into Keatext and you noticed your sandwiches get negative mentions.
 You look at the records of the negative mentions of sandwiches: one customer reported there was a bug in the sandwich, another that there was a piece of plastic and so on, soggy lettuce… on average your sandwiches get 30% positive mentions, and 10% negative mentions.
 But when you filter the data by store location, you notice that the store in NY gets 25% negative mentions regarding the sandwiches.
 You prioritize to look into this store’s hygiene before it turns into a huge scandal that will shut down your whole chain.
 Now that would be useful, wouldn’t it?

 Are you a survey provider that would like to add text analytics to your survey solution?
 Check to see if you’re eligible to partner with us.